HughParsonage/grattan/cran-comments.md

 Possibly mis-spelled words in DESCRIPTION: ...
   ==> Spellings are correct: 'repos' and 'taxstats' cannot be quoted as they are within R code.

+URLs in angle brackets:
+  ==> Not appropriate since the URL is within R code.

 Suggests or Enhances not in mainstream repositories: ...
   ==> Normal due to taxstats dependency